BernardNotarianni/gcloud-kubectl/README.md

-# gcloud-kubectl
+# gcloud and kubectl

-Google clould commands glcoud and kubectl
+A simple image containing Google cloud commands `glcoud` and `kubectl`.